SkyCryptWebsite/Caretaker/README.md

 # Caretaker
 SkyCrypt's Beta Ai Customer Support Bot

-Made by WarpWing and WarpWing only
+Made by WarpWing and WarpWing only (for the moment)